Home

 Why'd you buy a gas-powered truck instead of diesel?

-The past couple of weeks, in Canada, diesel prices have been well under regular gasoline.
+Every now and then diesel prices again creep under regular gasoline prices.
 Maintenance and first costs are still considerably higher for diesel than gas engines.
-Some diesels are evolving to quieter systems than even five years ago, so this could be a non-player.
+Some diesels are evolving to quieter systems than even ten years ago, so this could become a non-player.
+Then again, diesels now are mostly going to the diesel exhaust fluids (DEF), pricey stuff.
+Gas engines?
+Not so pricey overall.

 We've read or heard the payback for diesel could be less than 100,000 miles.
 It depends upon two primary items: first cost and the other costs.
-We think the payback is well up above 150,000 miles, and we aren't sure we'd have our truck this long.
-Why bother?
+First cost for Chevy K2500HD diesel is a $10,000 list premium over the gasser.
+We think the payback is well up above 150,000 miles for us.
+We weren't sure we'd have our truck this long.
+We decided not to bother with the maintenance requirements and the first cost.
+If we buy another truck and the market's right for us to buy a diesel we'll decide then.

 Diesel engines are unquestionably stronger than even our huge 8.1L gas setup.
 Way stronger.
-We recently climbed lengthy (+/- 6 mile) 8 and 9 percent grades.
+We've often climbed lengthy (+/- 6 mile) 8 and 9 percent grades.
 We were, at times, down to 40 or 45 miles per hour.
 So what?
-Gas is good enough for us.
+Gas is good enough for us, and our operating costs are almost assuredly lower.
+At 230,000 miles, we've had no breakdowns.
+We replaced the radiator and coolant overflow tank for a very small leak; two front hubs, four shocks, the mass air flow sensor and shift lever (a broken wire in the assembly).

 Return to top